cliosight-software/Samples/README.md

 <b>5.
 Product HTML Import for mobile apps</b><br/>
-Our fifth project is a <b>product html import SPA</b>.
+Our fifth project is a <b>product html import</b>.
 This will have capabilities for extracting the relevant information about the product currently from the product detail page of an ecommerce website, which will later be replaced by API calls.
 Also the flexibility to choose between various templates will be provided to the online store builder.
 The functionalities include:
 1. HTML import
 2. HTML editing and formatting
 3. Product detail preview